 Identify human and physical processes when comparing hot and cold places.

 Communicate geographically to explain sustainability of global warming and the effect on the polar regions.

 Being a Computer User Key skills Children will understand what technology is and its purpose.
 Aim: To know what a computer is and how to use it.
 Communicating text and images Use information technology to communicate ideas through text.
 Aim - To present information and use multimedia through word processing skills and then edit the text.
 Communicating multi media Take detailed photographs and import photographs into documents.
-Aim - To present information and use multimedia through taking photographs and import photographs into documents.
-Aim: To use location to identify and name the countries that make up the UK and begin to know capital cities.
+Aim - To present information and use multimedia through taking photographs Aim: To use location to identify and name the countries that make up the UK and begin to know capital cities.
 To identify human and physical processes when comparing London with Brasilia.
 Name and compare human and physical features of Brasilia and London Communicate geographically to compare London and Brasilia.
 Computational thinking Children will understand what an algorithm is.
 Understand sequence affects outcome and the importance of putting events in the correct order.
 Aim - To use programming and algorithms to sequence daily routines correctly.
 Data handling Create pictograms to record information.
 Aim: To use data handling to create a pictogram.
 Communicating multimedia Children will present information through images, art or sounds.
 Aim - To present information and use multimedia to tell a story with pictures and sound.
 Programming Children will understand that recording a sequence of instructions forms the basis of computer programming.
 Aim - To use programming and algorithms write an algorithm for a Bee-Bot.
-To use programming and algorithms to program a Bee-Bot to move Being a Designer Construction - design and make a peg doll Cooking and Nutrition: Construction/Mechanisms - design and Explore and evaluate a range of toys Use the basic principles of a healthy and make a rocket (through images and existing puppets). varied diet to prepare dishes.
-Investigate the parts of a rocket.
+To use programming and algorithms to program a Bee-Bot to move Being a Designer and importing them into a document.
+Construction - design and make a peg doll Explore and evaluate a range of toys (through images and existing puppets).
+Cooking and Nutrition: Use the basic principles of a healthy and varied diet to prepare dishes.
+Construction/Mechanisms - design and make a rocket Investigate the parts of a rocket.